University of Sarajevo: 1992–1995

-The fifth phase (1992–95) was marked by devastation of the facilities and equipment of the university, caused by the war in Bosnia and Herzegovina and the Siege of Sarajevo.

-Despite all of these difficulties of life and work during the four-year siege of Sarajevo, because of the help and the enthusiasm, professionalism, patriotism and perseverance of university teachers and associates as well as the students, the University of Sarajevo managed to retain its continuity of work and life.
+The fifth phase (1992–95) was marked by devastation of the facilities and equipment of the university, caused by the Bosnian War and the siege of Sarajevo.
+Despite all of these difficulties of life and work during the four-year siege, because of the help and the enthusiasm, professionalism, patriotism and perseverance of university teachers and associates as well as the students, the University of Sarajevo managed to retain its continuity of work and life.
 This was a specific aspect of intellectual academic resistance against everything that is barbaric and uncivilized.
 It represented the university's contribution to the affirmation of freedom and democracy, the outcry against the war and aggression and the affirmation of the sovereignty of Bosnia and Herzegovina.

 1996–present

-At the beginning of 1996 the University of Sarajevo entered the phase of post-war physical and academic renewal and reconstruction.
+The University of Sarajevo entered the phase of post-war physical and academic renewal and reconstruction in 1996.
 The physical renewal is aimed at the reconstruction and the rebuilding of destroyed facilities (through the realization of the New University Campus Project), the replacement of destroyed educational and scientific equipment and the reconstruction of student dormitories.
 Significant results have been achieved on this plane and the conditions for higher quality studies have been formed in certain areas.
 However, despite the numerous reconstruction projects the University of Sarajevo still hasn't reached the full prewar potential.
-The quality and number of student dormitories are still far below the required, technology is mostly outdated, and since the working conditions could be much better academic staff is also lacking.
-In addition, the war caused a rift even among the academics and many who worked at the university before the war didn't continue after.
-The quality of studies is slowly improving, partly because of the Bologna Process implementation, but there is still hyper-production in some areas of education since the Bosnia and Herzegovina doesn't have a unified program of higher education (one could say that it has as many as 11 programs, each implementing Bologna Accord in its own manner).
+The war caused a rift even among the academics and many who worked at the university before the war didn't continue after.
+The quality of studies is slowly improving, partly because of the Bologna Process implementation, but there is still hyper-production in some areas of education since Bosnia and Herzegovina doesn't have a unified program of higher education.

 The process of renewal and reconstruction of the university is supported by the activities of the European University Association, the European Council, the European Union as well as a whole line of international organizations and institutions involved in the field of higher education.